HiddenStage/divide-docs/docs/docs_server.md

 #### Data manipulation
 All data stored by Divide.io is stored natively in your backend.
 You have access to it to do things such as data manipulation, advanced queries, custom APIs, etc.

+#### Security
+For added security, we recommend all web traffic sent via Divide.io is through SSL.
+Many of the server providers support SSL natively, whereas some require you to configure SSL.